Thomas B. Drohan

 Prior to founding Drohan, Hitt & Hadas, LLC, Tom was a partner with Cosgrove Eisenberg & Kiley, P.C. where he practiced law as a trial attorney for over two decades.
 Tom is a graduate of The Johns Hopkins University (B.A., 1990) and earned his law degree from Suffolk University Law School (J.D., 1995).
 He was admitted to practice before the Massachusetts Bar in 1995 and the United States District Court for the District of Massachusetts in 1998.

-Tom was selected as a 2016 Massachusetts Super Lawyer, an honor reserved for the top 5% of lawyers in Massachusetts.
+Tom was selected as a 2016, 2017, and 2018, Massachusetts Super Lawyer, an honor reserved for the top 5% of lawyers in Massachusetts.

 Tom resides in Hingham, Massachusetts.